A concession card to get cheaper medicines and some discounts for foster children in your care.

-If you are not eligible for Family Tax Benefit, you can claim the card either online or by using a paper claim form.
+If you're not eligible for Family Tax Benefit, you can claim the card separately.

 Before you start

-Before you submit your claim, read the information you need to know about your claim for Foster Child Health Care Card.
+Before you submit your claim, read the information you need to know about your claim for Foster Child Health Care Card form.

 Intent to claim

 If you start an online claim for the Foster Child Health Care Card, we will automatically register an intent to claim for you.